saikos/careoss/README.md

 concerns involved in the decision, covering aspects that include, but are not limited to, the following:

-* FLOSS and business models: Can it strengthen your business model, paving the way to new opportunities?
+* FLOSS and business models: Can it strengthen a business model, paving the way to new opportunities?
 * FLOSS and innovation: Is it suitable for an innovative startup or small company?
-* FLOSS and licensing: Which license should you choose and what risks are involved, if any?
+* FLOSS and licensing: Which license should be chosen and what risks are involved, if any?
 * FLOSS and communities: What social and technical skills are required to build an international FLOSS community?